lillem4n/pwrpln_auth-api/README.md

 ## Deploy a new version

-Everytime a push is done, tests are ran on [Drone](https://drone.larvit.se/pwrpln/auth-api).
-To deploy a new version to [Dockerhub](https://hub.docker.com/repository/docker/lilleman/auth-api), create a new tag (USE SEMVER!!!).
+Everytime a push is done, tests are ran and if they are successful a new image will be published on https://gitea.larvit.se/pwrpln/auth-api:branch-name and https://gitea.larvit.se/pwrpln/auth-api-db-migrations:branch-name

 ## Some useful cURLs